astromeier/LetsEncrypt_Serverlist/README.md

 **In discussions some users brought up IP addreses I've never seen at my location in Germany.
 I assume that there are additional verification servers in other regions of the world.
 So please let me know your findings...**

-A valuable source I recently found: https://robotsdb.de/lets-encrypt-validation-server/
+A valuable source I recently found (2020): https://robotsdb.de/lets-encrypt-validation-server/